Impapon/Scientific-Calculator/README.md

-#  there are 19 type of oeration are done in this project
+#  There are 19 types of operation are done in this project

 # I have learn this project and then do it myself then make this project for all .